Exercise Physiology studies how the body's structures and functions alter during exercise.

 Professionals use exercise physiology principles when training clients to maximize their physical potential.
-Exercise Science students study these principles and apply them to how people acquire, use, and improve motor skill.
+Exercise Physiology students study these principles and apply them to how people acquire, use, and improve motor skill.
 Students also learn to use physical activity to educate individuals in health, fitness, and sport settings.
 At the end of the program, students may choose between completing a thesis or independent study.

 A student applying to a master's program must: